 There is also a multicultural education requirement that addresses multicultural, ethic studies, gender, or non-western cultures issues.
 Note that some of these classes which count for the multicultural requirements can also be used for other areas of the GE program.
 These courses are listed in the catalog and also are designated in the class schedule each semester.

 Courses that are proposed for inclusion in the GE program are reviewed by the General Education Subcommittee of the University Educational Policy Committee (UEPC).
 The proposal must address how the course will satisfy the goals.
 If you wish to submit a course, and need help in preparing the proposal, please contact any member of the subcommittee.

-When students plan their General Education classes with care, they have a coherent and logical foundation for the remainder of their course work at CSU Stanislaus.
+When students plan their General Education classes with care, they have a coherent and logical foundation for the remainder of their course work at Stanislaus State.
 As you speak with students, urge them regarding the best GE classes for their particular interests and needs, and advise them to begin their GE class work early in their careers.

 Please see the end of this chapter for a listing of current CSU GE goals.
 These goals should be listed in every GE syllabus.
 All GE courses are expected to address each of the goals (6 or 7 are options), but not all in the same degree.
 Contact the GE Subcommittee for a full explanation.